Last Updated on April 14, 2022 by Grow with Bovees

 - Use a metal rake with strong tines to remove the cuttings and scratch the soil to loosen it.

-- Get rid of stones and other debris, too.
+- Get rid of stones, dead grass and other debris, too.

 Step 2: Aerate The Soil

 Aerate the lawn using a core aerator, plug aerator, lawn aerator shoes or a manual plug aerator.
-This will ensure a sufficient air supply to the soil.
+This will ensure a sufficient air supply to the soil, particularly if your yard is composed of clay soil.
+Clay soil is known to be dense and sticky, this is why proper aeration is of the essence in this type of soil.

 Step 3: Feed Your Lawn

-Ensure you apply some fertilizer if the lawn hasn’t had any fertilizer for the past four months.
+Ensure you apply some organic grass fertilizer if the lawn hasn’t had any fertilizer for the past four months.

-However, wait 3 to 4 days before overseeding so that the fertilizer can take effect.
+However, wait 3 to 4 days before overseeding so that the starter fertilizer can take effect.

 How to Overseed Your Lawn

-Overseeding should be a gradual process of enriching your lawn.
-Using excess seed in an attempt to make your lawn thick, lush and healthy within three months will only lead to overcrowding.
-This isn’t healthy for the lawn because it leads to competition for limited nutrients.
+Overseeding turf should be a gradual process of enriching your lawn.
+Using too much seed in an attempt to make your lawn thick, lush and healthy within three months will only lead to overcrowding.
+This isn’t healthy for growth because it leads to competition for limited essential nutrients.

 What To Do After Overseeding